buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Establishing a pattern for this content requires us to **analyse the information supplied and consider its overall structure and information architecture**.

-The beauty of this approach is that **this pattern can be re-used, for other restaurant listings**, resulting in a more efficient and consistent interface.
+The beauty of this approach is that **this pattern can be re-used, for other restaurant listings**, resulting in a more consistent interface that’s efficient to design.
 We might gather together a series of restaurant listings, for example, where we re-use the pattern to build out our interface (below), gathering a group of listings.

 {% include figure.html url="/images/ch3/c3-s2-p1-3-simple-pattern-restaurant-listings.png" alt="Restaurant Listings Pattern" description="By reusing the restaurant listing pattern (above), we can quickly organise a group of listings, ensuring they are clearly structured and easy to understand." %}